Gary Lewis (actor)

 Gary Stevenson (born 30 November 1957), better known as Gary Lewis, is a Scottish actor.
-He has had roles in films such as Billy Elliot, Joyeux Noël, Gangs of New York, Eragon, and Three and Out, as well as major roles in the television docudrama Supervolcano and the Starz series Outlander.
+He has had roles in films such as Billy Elliot (2000), Gangs of New York (2002), Joyeux Noël (2005) and Eragon (2006), as well as major roles in the television docudrama Supervolcano, the Starz series Outlander, and the BBC One thriller Vigil.
+For Billy Elliot he received a nomination for the BAFTA Film Award for Best Actor in a Supporting Role and for Mo (2010) he received a nomination for the BAFTA TV Award for Best Supporting Actor for playing Adam Ingram.

 Early life

-Gary Lewis was born Gary Stevenson on 30 November 1957 in Easterhouse, Glasgow.
-The middle of three children, his father was a coppersmith whilst his mother worked in a local biscuit factory.
-After leaving school, he worked a series of jobs including as a street sweeper and in a library.
+Stevenson was born on 30 November 1957 in Easterhouse, Glasgow, the middle of three children; his father was a coppersmith and his mother worked in a local biscuit factory.
+After leaving school, he had a series of jobs, including as a street sweeper and working in a library.
 He completed a social science degree at Glasgow College of Technology (now Glasgow Caledonian University), graduating with honours in 1983.
-Encouraged by his high school English teacher, Lewis read voraciously and eventually decided to pursue a career as an actor.
+Encouraged by his high school English teacher, he read voraciously and eventually decided to pursue an acting career.

 Career

 Theatre

-In 1979, Lewis starred in writer Freddy Anderson's Fringe First Award-winning play Krassivy, which was based upon the life of Socialist school teacher John Maclean.
-Although he had pursued amateur theatrics, Lewis was 32 when he committed to acting, joining Robert Carlyle's newly formed Raindog Theatre.
-During his time with Raindog, he performed in plays such as One Flew Over the Cuckoo's Nest, Ecstasy, and Wasted.
+In 1979, Lewis starred in writer Freddy Anderson's Fringe First Award-winning play Krassivy, based on the life of Socialist school teacher John Maclean.
+Although he had pursued amateur theatrics, Lewis was 32 when he committed to acting, joining Robert Carlyle's newly formed Raindog Theatre, where he performed in plays such as One Flew Over the Cuckoo's Nest, Ecstasy and Wasted.
 He also worked with the 7:84 Theatre Company on The Grapes of Wrath, The Arches Theatre Company's production of Harold Pinter's The Birthday Party, and starred in One Two Hey by Glaswegian author James Kelman.